emergency contraceptive statistics

 3. Copper IUD (Intrauterine Device): A device inserted into the uterus by a GP or pharmacist, effective if used within 5 days after unprotected sex.

-We wanted to find out which emergency contraception provision is the most popular in the UK: to do this, we used Open Prescribing to analyse the prescription rates for ‘Levonorgestrel’, ‘Ulipristal’ and ‘Copper Intrauterine Contraceptive Device’ in the UK in 2023.
+We wanted to find out which type of emergency contraception is the most popular in the UK.
+To do this, we used Open Prescribing to analyse prescription rates for ‘Levonorgestrel’, ‘Ulipristal’, and ‘Copper Intrauterine Contraceptive Device’ in the UK in 2025.

-• Levonorgestrel is the second most used emergency contraceptive (22,916 prescriptions in 2023).
+• Levonorgestrel is the second most used emergency contraceptive, with 14,654 prescriptions in 2025.

-When considering Copper IUD use as an emergency contraceptive, there is no distinction in prescription between those having a copper IUD fitted as their usual method of contraception or as an emergency contraceptive, so we have not included this data as it would not be accurate to emergency contraception use cases only.
+When considering Copper IUD use as an emergency contraceptive, there is no distinction in prescription between those having a copper IUD fitted as their usual method of contraception or as an emergency contraceptive, so we have not included this data, as it would not be accurate for emergency contraception use cases only.

-How Often Emergency Contraception Was Searched for in the UK in 2023
+How often Emergency Contraception Was Searched for in the UK in 2025

-We also found that “buy morning after pill online” receives 880 searches per month, as opposed to “buy morning after pill over the counter”, which receives an average of 480 searches per month.
+We also found that “can you buy morning after pill online” receives 390 searches per month, compared to “can you buy the morning after pill over the counter,” which receives 320 searches per month.

 • Emergency contraception (EC) can prevent up to over 95% of pregnancies when taken within 5 days after intercourse.